tomm2000/BBM/README.md

 +0.5 (from +2) Culture :musical_note: for every Tundra tile in other Civilizations’ Settlements following your Religion.

 #### Desert Faith
-+1 (from +2) Gold for every Desert tile in other Civilizations’ Settlements following your Religion.
++1 (from +2) Gold :coin: for every Desert tile in other Civilizations’ Settlements following your Religion.

 #### Sacred Herds
 +0.5 (from +2) Science :alembic: for every Grassland tile in other Civilizations’ Settlements following your Religion.